CollinsU99/configure-ad/README.md

 <img src="https://i.imgur.com/8IQmy0o.png" height="80%" width="80%" alt="img"/>
 </p>

-We will create another asministrative account that's tied to us as an individual, and then we will log out and log back in using the new administrative account (jane_admin).
+We will create another administrative account that's tied to us as individuals, and then we will log out and log back in using the new administrative account (jane_admin).

-Click "_ADMINS", right-click on the empty space, click "New" > "User".
+Click "_ADMINS", right-click on the empty space, and click "New" > "User".

 <p align="center">
 <img src="https://i.imgur.com/9F9piEj.png" height="80%" width="80%" alt="img"/>
 </p>

-Use "jane" as first name, "doe" as last name, type in full name.
-Use "jane_admin" as logon name and click Next.
+Use "jane" as the first name, "doe" as the last name, and type in the full name.
+Use "jane_admin" as the login name and click Next.

 <p align="center">
 <img src="https://i.imgur.com/pQ62Vxu.png" height="80%" width="80%" alt="img"/>
 </p>

-We will use "Password1" a spassword, only check "Password never expires" box, and click "Next" > "Finish".
+We will use "Password1" as the password, only check "Password never expires" box, and click "Next" > "Finish".

 <p align="center">
 <img src="https://i.imgur.com/aidlPL1.png" height="80%" width="80%" alt="img"/>